UPSC (CSE) Prelims 2021: IAS Tina Dabi Shares Study Plan & Revision Strategy for Last 3 Months Preparation

 UPSC Civil Services Exam 2015 year topper Tina Dabi shared her daily revision schedule for the last 3 months before the Prelims exam on her social media handle.
 The time table is well planned and can be easily followed by a candidate ready to put in hard work and best of abilities to execution.
 Following the same time table, Tina qualified the toughest exam of the country in her first attempt at an age of 22 years only.

 Newspaper Reading- The significance of newspaper reading cannot be ignored in the UPSC IAS exam preparation process.
 It not only updates a candidate about the current affairs but also provides various opinions on the same issue in the editorial section.
 This is essential for answer writing in the Mains exam.
 As the topper suggests, aspirants should take out 1 hour in the morning for newspaper reading.

-Current Affairs Revision- With extensive static syllabus available at hand, aspirants should not forget the importance of current affairs in the UPSC (IAS) Exams.
-As mentioned by the topper, one should proportionately distribute the time for both static and current affairs section.
+Current Affairs Revision- With an extensive static syllabus available at hand, aspirants should not forget the importance of current affairs in the UPSC (IAS) Exams.
+As mentioned by the topper, one should proportionately distribute the time for both the static and current affairs section.

 Know Your Strong and Weak Subjects- The time slots of the day should be divided in a manner that aspirants spend more time revising their weak subjects.
 However, one should not forget to revise the subjects with a stronghold.
 It is essential to revise each subject for the Prelims exam.